-The Grand River was a major transportation link used by aboriginal people Indigenous Peoples and early settlers in the Town.
+The Grand River was a major transportation link used by Indigenous Peoples and early settlers in the Town.
 While few archaeological sites have been identified throughout the river valley, there is a high probability that sites exist along the shorelines of the Grand River.
-In order to protect the integrity of areas of high potential for the discovery of archaeological resources and existing archaeological discoveries, the sites are not shown on the schedules to this Plan.

 The Town recognizes that there may be archeological resources within the municipality.
 Areas of archeological potential are determined through the use of provincial screening criteria or criteria developed based on known archaeological resources within the Town and developed by a licensed archaeologist.